-Say the word “history story” and most children will be intrigued to listen to.
+Say the word “history story” and most children will be intrigued to listen to it.
 It’s fun for them!

-Seeing real relics of the war, monuments of heroes and past presidents all carry child-geared stories.
-Spots like these give children the idea of what. how, and where exactly those stories they read in history books happened.
+Seeing real relics of the war, monuments of heroes, and past presidents all carry child-geared stories.
+Spots like these give children an idea of what. how, and where exactly those stories they read in history books happened.

 Organizing school trips for students is really a good idea.
 It opens the opportunity for learners to experience what they have read in books and researched on the internet.
 This is what I mean by having a connection in the real world.
 Besides, our students deserve to know what’s happening around them.
 They ought to know, for them to understand why things happen.